chaos4ever/chaos/README.md

 * servers/network/3c509
 * servers/network/ne2000
 * [storm/ia32/cpuid.c](storm/ia32/cpuid.c) (should be rewritten so the whole kernel can be used under the BSD license).

+We encourage code that is written for chaos (servers, programs, libraries) to use the license below.
+This license allows us, and anyone else for that matter, to use your code freely, incorporate it in future versions of chaos and similar.
+However, unlike with the GNU GPL, we don't force this choice upon you.
+The freedom is yours.
+Use it wisely.

 ---------------------------------------------------